 - Perfect mashed potatoes

 Life is too short for mediocre food.

-- Toss carrots with butter on lined baking sheet.
+- Toss carrots with butter on a baking sheet.

-- Roast 15 minutes, toss, then roast for 10 - 15 minutes more keeping an eye on them after the 10 minute mark.
-Tossing them halfway through roasting ensures they're coated with the butter or olive oil and won't dry up.
-After they're roasted, toss them again to coat.
-Serve.
+- Roast for 10 minutes then remove from oven and turn them over.
+Roast for another 10 minutes.
+Turning them halfway through roasting ensures they're coated with the butter and won't dry up.